ahmsay/Solidvessel/README.md

 discovery server.
 I registered the config server as well just to see its status.
 Also, if the discovery server goes down, other instances will continue to communicate each other by using cache.

+### Gateway Service

+At this point, client services have different endpoints.
+This makes our API hard to use for our consumers.
+More importantly, we can't use load balancing properly when we have multiple instances for the same service.
+Because each instance will have a different endpoint, and we can't provide a new url to a consumer.
+To solve this problem, I included a gateway service to the project and registered it to the discovery server.
+Now gateway service knows all other service urls.
+Then I registered all client services to the gateway service by using service names.
+This way there is no url dependency anymore, and I can use load balancing when a new instance is up.
+Also, our consumers won't even know whether this is a microservice project or not, because all requests will go to the gateway service first, then the gateway service will redirect them to the related microservice.
+Last but not least, I can handle authentication in this service instead of implementing it in every client service.

 ### Configuration Server

 Spring Framework provides some options to separate our configuration from code.
 This makes our application to run in